2023 Tennessee House of Representatives expulsions: Succession

 The expulsions of Jones and Pearson left vacancies in House Districts 52 and 86.
 Article 2, Section 15 of the Tennessee State Constitution allows the local legislative body—in this case, the Metropolitan Council of Nashville and Davidson County and the Shelby County Board of Commissioners, respectively—to appoint an interim successor until a special election can be held.
 At least 29 members of the 40-member Davidson County Metropolitan Council initially vowed to reappoint Jones; the measure required a majority of members to approve it.
 Shelby county commissioner Erika Sugarmon claimed that commissioners were threatened with cuts in state funding for certain local projects during budget negotiations if Pearson were re-seated, which was disputed by a spokesperson for the House Speaker.
 The Democratic city and Republican legislature were already at odds due to widening political differences.
 During the 2022 redistricting cycle, the state legislature gerrymandered Nashville into three safe Republican seats from a safe Democratic district.
 Further turmoil erupted when the Nashville metro council rejected a bid to host the 2024 Republican National Convention in August 2022, drawing the ire of many GOP lawmakers.
 A slate of bills targeting Nashville were introduced during the 2023 session prior to the expulsions that would abruptly cut the size of the Nashville metro council in half, and take over the city's airport authority and sports authority, and cut convention center funding, among others.

 The Metropolitan Council of Nashville and Davidson County set a meeting to discuss an interim appointment to the vacant District 52 on April 10.
 Jones was reinstated to his seat by a unanimous vote of 360.
 The Shelby County Board of Commissioners unanimously voted 70 to reinstate Pearson to his seat on April 12; six of the 13 board members were not present for the vote.

 Jones and Pearson both won special elections on August 4 to reclaim their seats.

-Future

-In September 2023 Johnson announced a campaign for the 2024 United States Senate election in Tennessee, challenging incumbent Republican Marsha Blackburn.
-Johnson won the Democratic primary in August 2024, but lost the general election.

 Protests

+Justin Jones and William Barber II attempt to bring a coffin onto the floor of the Tennessee state legislature in protest against gun violence on April 17, 2023.

-On April 6, protesters gathered in the Tennessee State Capitol once more to protest the expulsions and reaffirm their support for gun reform legislation.
+On April 6, protesters gathered in the Tennessee State Capitol to protest the expulsions and reaffirm their support for gun reform legislation.

+On April 17, William Barber II led a Moral Monday protest of gun violence at the State Capitol.
+Over 1,000 people attended a rally and march from McKendree Methodist Church to Legislative Plaza.
+At the conclusion of the march, the recently reinstated Representative Justin Jones, flanked by Barber and other faith leaders, attempted to bring a child's coffin on the floor of the legislative session, but was blocked by police.